yast/yast.github.io/doc/environment-variables.md

   Starts the Ruby profiler if set to `1` or `true`.

+  _Dropped for distributions using Ruby 2.7 or newer.
+  Notice that SLE-15 SP4 / Leap 15.4 still use Ruby 2.5._

 - Y2DEBUGGER

   Can be set to `1`, `remote` or `manual`.